 What do I need to know about writing the NBT?

-We’re sure there’s lots you’d like to know about the NBTs but have a look at some of the key points you need to remember.
+We’re sure there’re lots you’d like to know about the NBTs but have a look at some of the key points you need to remember.

-- There are two tests – the Academic Literacy and Quantitative Literacy (AQL) test, and the Mathematics (MAT) test.
+- There are two tests – the Academic and Quantitative Literacy (AQL) test and the Mathematics (MAT) test.
 And that’s all you need to know 😉

 - The university faculty to which you are applying will determine which test you have to write, so check with them.
 Generally, the MAT test is reserved for those who wish to apply to courses that require Mathematics, such as Engineering and the Sciences.

 - There are no past papers or special study materials to prepare for the tests.
-The NBT test assess your prior knowledge – what you know and are able to do.
+The NBT assesses your prior knowledge – what you know and what you are able to do.
 Go to the NBT website to find out what is covered in the tests.